- Search The Registry

 - My Account

-On this date we remember the birth of African American folk artist Clementine Hunter in 1886.
+On this date we celebrate the birth of Black folk artist Clementine Hunter in 1886.

 But in the late 1940s, one of the many artists who visited the plantation left behind some tubes of paint.
 Plantation curator Francois Mignon encouraged Hunter to try her own hand at painting.
 During the next four decades, she created thousands of paintings.
 Hunter worked all day at the plantation Big House and took home washing and ironing to be returned the next day.
 Once home, she took care of her worthless husband.